Revision Date: 17 August 2018

 Note: See Procedure 2-86, Section VI for allowable business travel expenses.

 Section VI.
 Taxi, Bus, Subway, Tolls, Trains, Parking Meters

 Fares for taxi, bus, subway, trains and parking meters are reimbursable, but receipts are required.
 A maximum 20% tip can be added to the transportation fare.

 Section VII.
 Exceptions to This Procedure

 All requests for exceptions to this procedure must be in writing and approved by the requestor's department head or appropriate supervisor and approved by the Associate Vice President for Business Affairs and Controller, or designee.
-The request must be submitted using the BA Exceptions Tracker Request menu located in UTA FLOW.
+The request must be submitted using the BA Exceptions Tracker Request menu located in SharePoint.
 Each request should include detailed justification for the exception and the benefit to the University if the exception is granted.
 The Associate Vice President for Business Affairs, or designee, will review each request on an individual basis.
 The approval of an individual request for an exception to this procedure does not change the procedure.
 Documentation of the request and its disposition will be maintained in the Business Affairs online policy exceptions files.

 Write your text here!